 - Radio Kingdom FM (95.2 & 96.1), Forth One (97.3) and Tay FM (96.4 & 102.8)

-Phone lines to the emergency services and Fife Council will be extremely busy during a flooding emergency.
-Only phone them if you really need to.
+Our phone lines will be extremely busy during a flooding emergency.
+The emergency services' lines will be the same.
+Please only phone them if you really need to.

 - To report a non emergency flood on the road, you can do this online at www.fife.gov.uk/roadfaults